Leduin-Abel/Testing-Selenium-Codeless/README.md

 ![image](https://user-images.githubusercontent.com/78630957/181395722-fce3de08-4153-4fe2-b6c5-1711b4e7782c.png)

-Using curly braces in this manner allows the test to use whatever string the store command has saved
+Using curly braces in this manner allows a test  different from the one the one in which the store command was used to access whatever string the store command has saved, this is called interpolation